wangdi2014/tutorial-cp2k/README.md

 ## Overview
-CP2K provides a general framework for performing simulations with the density functional theory (DFT) using a mixed Gaussian and plane waves approach (GPW) and classical pair and many-body potentials.
+[CP2K](http://www.cp2k.org/) is an open source program to perform atomistic and molecular simulations of solid state, liquid, molecular, and biological systems.
+It provides a general framework for different methods such as e.g., density functional theory (DFT) using a mixed Gaussian and plane waves approach (GPW) and classical pair and many-body potentials.

 ## Quick steps to run CP2K
 ```
 $ tutorial cp2k                 # Copies input and script files to the directory "tutorial-cp2k".